Equity Release

 Home Reversion Plans

-These schemes tend to involve the applicant selling a percentage of their house to the loan provider, they receive either a lump sum or an income in return together with the right to live in the property as a tenant paying a nominal amount of rent.
-When the property is sold, the loan provider takes their percentage share of the proceeds of sale, which includes a proportionate part of any increase in value since the loan was provided.
+These schemes tend to involve the applicant selling a percentage of their house to the loan provider.
+They receive either a lump sum or an income in return together with the right to live in the property as a tenant paying a nominal amount of rent.
+When the property is sold, the loan provider takes their percentage share of the proceeds of sale.
+This includes a proportionate part of any increase in value since the loan was provided.

 Sale and Rent Back